 Linh Son Truong Tho is the area of Buddhist architecture in Phan Thiet

-As the oldest temple in Phan Thiet, Van Thuy Tu is an almost 250 years old temple that is closely tied to the locals' seabound culture.
-The temple worships the God Nam Hai, whose presence is the hundreds of whale skeletons displayed inside, and other holy figures such as "Thuy Long Thanh Phi" (Lady who conquered the sea) and Quan Thanh.
-There are roughly 600 whale's remains that are preserved in the temple, the largest skeleton in the collection is 18 m and dates back to nearly 120 years.
+As the oldest temple in Phan Thiet, Van Thuy Tu is an almost 250-year-old temple that is closely tied to the locals’ seabound culture.
+The temple worships the God Nam Hai, whose presence is the hundreds of whale skeletons displayed inside, and other holy figures such as “Thuy Long Thanh Phi” (the Lady who conquered the sea) and Quan Thanh.
+There are roughly 600 whale remains that are preserved in the temple, the largest skeleton in the collection is 18 m and dates back nearly 120 years.

 In the exhibition, there are also artifacts from the Nguyen dynasty, mostly from the Thieu Tri and Tu Duc’s reigns.